hiroshimamiya/EPIB685/README.md

 ## Software
-In Week 2 and 3, we will use *ArcGIS Enterprise*, which is a web GIS software to create a story map for Assignment 1.
+In Weeks 2 and 3, we will use *ArcGIS Enterprise*, which is a web GIS software to create a story map for Assignment 1.
 There is no need to install this, but you need to bring a laptop and a mouse.

 We will also use R Studio software for workshops and assignments involving areal disease risk estimation and the analysis of time-series data, although the software codes are largely provided to you, with the main tasks being interpretation and visualization.